blackjax-devs/blackjax/docs/examples/LogisticRegressionWithLatentGaussianSampler.md

 ## Posterior sampling

-We use `blackjax`'s Random Walk RMH kernel to sample from the posterior distribution.
+We use `blackjax`'s Latent Gaussian sampler to sample from the posterior distribution.

 ```{code-cell} python
 rng_key = random.PRNGKey(314)